PearCoding/Ignis/docs/src/scene/bsdfs.rst

   :width: 0.6
   :label: fig-passthrough

 ..
-NOTE:: The :monosp:`passthrough` bsdf should be used carefully, as simple techniques like Next-Event Estimation still see the object geometry.
+WARNING:: The :monosp:`passthrough` bsdf should be used carefully, as simple techniques like Next-Event Estimation still see the object geometry.

 .. _bsdf-normalmap: